1935 Brazilian communist uprising: Outbreak of uprisings

 The first military uprising broke out on 23 November 1935, in Natal where communists successfully created a provisional government just outside the city for some time.
 The next day, another military uprising took place in Recife.
 On the 27th, a revolt broke out in Rio de Janeiro, the capital of the country at that time.

 From Rio de Janeiro, Luís Carlos Prestes the day before was still attempting to rally support from other high ranking military officials, including Newton Estillac Leal, who would ignore his plea and inform the government of these attempts at communication.
 Citizens in Natal and Recife were distributed military surplus to fight along with the insurgent revolutionaries against loyalist troops.

 In Rio de Janeiro, the 3rd Infantry Regiment and the 2nd Infantry Regiment would have attacked their comrades who slept if military leaders had not taken extra precautions after the revolutionary uprisings in the north of the country.
 The most dramatic episode of the communist uprising was the attempt to conquer the Aviation Regiment in Campo dos Afonsos, at the time part of the army (the Brazilian Air Force would only be created in 1941), with the aim of obtaining aircraft to bomb the city of Rio de Janeiro.
-Loyalist military soldiers managed to install artillery pieces to bomb the runway and prevent any bombers from taking off.
+Loyalist military soldiers managed to install artillery pieces to shell the runway and prevent any bombers from taking off.
 The final assault was carried out with an infantry charge supported by artillery, which retook the captured installations.

 Despite uprisings in three major urban centers, other populated centers such as São Paulo and Minas Gerais with organized communist elements failed to act, as the military intercepted orders destined to communist cells in both cities.
 The Brazilian military confined the insurgents to the Federal District, cutting off communications between the rebel cells, isolating the uprisings to their respective cities and preventing communist leaders from organizing cohesively.

 Without the support of the working class, and restricted to the three cities, the rebellion was quickly and violently put down after several weeks of fighting.
-Rebels would eventually lay down their arms and were spared from execution by Vargas, who sought criminal trials against the leaders of the movement and collaborators.
+Rebels would eventually lay down their arms and were spared from execution by Vargas, who sought criminal trials only against the leaders of the movement and collaborators.

 President Vargas accused the revolutionary conspirators of being against God, against the motherland, and against the concept of family, demonizing those who participated.
 From then on, intense persecution affected not only communists but also all government opponents.
 Thousands of people were arrested across the country for their direct or indirect involvement in the uprising.
 Congressmen, senators, and even the mayor of Rio de Janeiro, Pedro Ernesto Baptista, would be incarcerated.
 The regime arrested and tortured Prestes, while deporting his wife, Olga Benario, to Nazi Germany, where she later died in a concentration camp.